mgalgs/mgalgs.github.io/_posts/2015-05-16-how-to-build-a-custom-linux-kernel-for-qemu-2015-edition.markdown

   How To Build A Custom Linux Kernel For Qemu Using Docker</a> (2021).
-  The instructions in this post should still work for the most part but if you run into build errors you might want to try the Docker based build environment as explained in the updated tutorial.
+  The instructions in this post should still work for the most part but if you run into build errors you might want to try the Docker based build environment as explained in the updated tutorial (which should work on any system with Docker installed, including OSX).
 </p>

 This is an updated version of my